 Jan 6, 2021 - Due to the Coronavirus outbreak, many parents are struggling with childcare.
 Not only are parents who work in vital sectors often in need of a babysitter for their children, parents who work from home and single parents may often find themselves in need of a babysitter.
 This is why we want to give our community the best support possible.

 Taking into account the guidelines of the Ministry of Health and the New Zealand Government, we try to give our community the best possible advice.
 At the moment it is allowed to physically do babysitting work.
-However, there are some specific guidelines for those in the Auckland region at Alert Level 3.
+However, there are some specific guidelines to follow while at Alert level 1.